dicksontan/Brat_annotation_tool/README.md

 ls
 ```

 Confirm that you are able to see mt_samples folder in examples folder.
-At this point in time, you should be able to open the UI of brat through docker and view the examples folder to see if mt_samples folder resides in it.
+At this point in time, you should be able to open the browser UI of brat through docker and view the examples folder to see if mt_samples folder resides in it.
 Note that in the viewer, it may state that you do not have permissions in a certain file etc. If thats the case, cd to that file's directory and enter the following:

 ```
 chmod +wrx [filename]
 ```
-Next, download the brat_shell.sh file and put it in your desktop.
+Next, download the brat_shell.sh file from this repo and put it in your desktop.
 Create a brat_annotations folder on your desktop.

 Then, everytime you want to run the script, enter this into terminal:

 ```
 ./desktop/brat_shell.sh
 ```

+Go back into your browser UI and view the annotations.

 ---